Frequently Asked Real Estate Questions

 My Services FAQs

-Yes, I offer free consultations for both seller and buyers.
-I also do not get paid until settlement, so I am paid on results rather than hourly or upfront.
+Yes, we offer free consultations for both seller and buyers.
+We also do not get paid until settlement, so we are paid only on results rather than hourly or upfront.

 Every year, NAR releases a huge survey of home buyers that includes data on how buyers search for homes and where they found the home they purchased.
 The trend is increasingly that home buyers are online.
-That is why I built this website, and I am heavily focused on online marketing.
-This gives my sellers a huge advantage.
-Contact me to find out more about what I do to sell homes.
+That is why I built this website, and we are heavily focused on online marketing.
+This gives our sellers a huge advantage.
+Contact us to find out more about what I do to sell homes.

-If you are out of town, I do have a package where I can help oversee the remodel in your home for an additional fee due at settlement.
-This would only be if you are selling the property.
+We do have a package where we can help oversee the remodel of your home for an additional fee due at settlement.
+This would only be if you are selling the property, not if you plan to continue living there.